Explore · intelligence

 Parameters — drag the sliders and watch the chart respond:

-processVariance— how much the signal can change between ticks beyond what the model predicts.
-Low = smooth estimate, high = responsive.sensorVariance— how noisy the sensor is.
-High = trust the prediction more than the measurement.chi2Threshold— how large the prediction error must be before flagging an outlier.
-3.84 = 95% confidence, 6.63 = 99%.followMode— Exclude ignores the outlier and continues from the prediction.
+processVariance— the filter’s assumption about how much the real signal drifts per tick.
+Raise it and the filter trusts each new measurement more (responsive).
+Lower it and the filter trusts its own prediction more (smooth).sensorVariance— how noisy you believe the sensor is.
+Raise it and the filter discounts measurements — it leans on the model instead.
+Set it to your sensor’s measured noise variance (σ²).chi2Threshold— how large the prediction error must be before flagging an outlier.
+3.84 = 5% false alarm rate, 6.63 = 1%, 10.83 = 0.1%.followMode— Exclude rejects the outlier and continues from the prediction.
 Follow resets to the measurement — use this for real step changes, not sensor faults.

 Try this: